 - Place a slice of dried beef under chicken breast and secure by wrapping each breast with a piece or two of uncooked bacon.
 Then place wrapped chicken breast in baking dish.
 Repeat with each breast.

-- In a medium size bowl mix together sour cream + cream of chicken soup and chicken stock (or sherry).
+- In a medium size bowl mix together sour cream + cream of chicken soup.
 Pour evenly over chicken, using a spatula to spread and cover chicken evenly.

 - Bake covered with foil for 1 1/2 hours.
 Take off foil the last 10 minutes.